PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

     Generate an event for each agent for the next following hour
     // sequentially

-    clock = clock + 1 hour
+    clock = clock + 1 day

-    if pass 24 hours:
     Calculate statistic in parallel;
     Output statistic.

-until the end of the 20 days
+until the end of the DURATION
 ```
 - Example of inside a loop:
     1. Person A state: susceptible, Person B state: mild